crashinvaders/gdx-basis-universal/README.md

 ### Example code

-The library provides transparent support for `Basis` format textures using `BasisuTextureData` class, which acts very similar to LibGDX's implementation of `ETC1TextureData`.
-The only difference is LibGDX doesn't know how to load `.basis` texture files out of the box, so you have to explicitly use the proper texture data class when creating a texture.
+The library provides transparent support for `Basis` format textures using `BasisuTextureData` class, which acts very similar to libGDX's implementation of `ETC1TextureData`.
+The only difference is libGDX doesn't know how to load `.basis` texture files out of the box, so you have to explicitly use the proper texture data class when creating a texture.

 ```java
 Texture myTexture = new Texture(new BasisuTextureData(Gdx.files.internal("MyTexture.basis")));